Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Dahlen was born in Nelliston, New York, and broke into the majors with the Chicago Colts (later the Cubs) in 1891 at age 21.
 He played shortstop with above-average range and a strong arm, hit for consistent power in an era when power was rare, and stayed in the lineup for more than two decades.
 He played for Chicago from 1891 to 1898, the Brooklyn Superbas (later the Dodgers) from 1899 to 1903, the New York Giants from 1904 to 1907, and the Boston Doves (later the Braves) in 1908 and 1909.

 When he retired after the 1911 season, he was seventh all-time in games played with 2,443.
 He had 2,461 hits, 1,234 RBI, and 548 stolen bases.
-His career WAR, calculated retroactively, sits at approximately 75, placing him ahead of Hall of Famers like Ernie Banks, Cal Ripken Jr. in some formulations, and well ahead of most enshrined shortstops from his own era.
+His career WAR, calculated retroactively, sits at approximately 75, placing him ahead of Hall of Famers like Ernie Banks and well ahead of most enshrined shortstops from his own era.

 The 42-Game Streak

 In the summer of 1894, Dahlen hit safely in 42 consecutive games, a streak that began on June 20 and ended on August 7.
-The record stood as the longest hitting streak in National League history until 1945, when Tommy Holmes of the Boston Braves hit in 43 straight.
-Pete Rose eventually extended the NL record to 44 in 1978.
+Willie Keeler surpassed the mark with 44 games in 1897, and Pete Rose tied Keeler's NL record with 44 in 1978.
+Dahlen's 42 remained the second-longest streak in National League history for more than eight decades.

 The 1904 Giants